Ivan Pope: Netnames and Nominet

-While managing this fast growing company and working with the nascent web industry, Pope stumbled across domain name registration and founded NetNames in 1995 to handle global name registrations for companies and individuals.
-In 1996 Pope objected to the uncontrolled way in which Nominet began registering UK domain names for an annual fee.
+While managing Webmedia and working within the emerging web industry, Pope identified a need for organised domain name registration services.
+In 1995, he founded NetNames, a company established to manage global domain name registrations for companies and individuals.
+In 1996, Pope publicly objected to the manner in which Nominet began registering UK domain names for an annual fee, expressing concern over the lack of regulation and oversight.

-At the time there were no specialist domain name companies and NetNames quickly gained a reputation for specialist knowledge in what became an explosive space.

-In 1997 Pope separated NetNames from Webmedia, and in 2000 Pope sold NetNames to Netbenefit NBT, then a LSE listed UK company.
-He joined the board of Netbenefit and was briefly chair, before leaving in 2001.
+In 1997, Pope separated NetNames from Webmedia.
+In 2000, he sold NetNames to Netbenefit NBT, then a UK company listed on the London Stock Exchange.
+Following this acquisition, Pope joined Netbenefit's board and briefly served as its chair before leaving the company in 2001.

-By the end of the nineties Pope had been instrumental in the formation of a UK namespace organisation, Nominet UK, a not-for-profit that still manages the .uk namespace.
+By the late 1990s, Pope had played a significant role in the formation of Nominet UK, the not-for-profit organisation responsible for managing the .uk domain name namespace.

 Start-ups

-In 2006 Pope founded a widget management company, Snipperoo.
-He was a blogger and authority on the subject of web widgets.
-He has spoken at WidgetsLive! and Widgetcon.
-On 6 December 2007 he created Europe's first conference in digital Brighton dedicated to web widgets, Widgetygoodness.
+In 2006, Pope founded Snipperoo, a widget management company, and became a prominent blogger and commentator on web widgets.
+He spoke at industry events including WidgetsLive! and Widgetcon.
+On 6 December 2007, he created Widgetygoodness, Europe's first conference dedicated to web widgets, held in Brighton.

-He was the founder of Fabrivan, Thingmakers and Shapie Me.
+Pop was also the founder of several other start-ups, including Fabrivan, Thingmakers and Shapie Me.